maderarasto/ts-nodejs-mvc/readme.md

 4. [Getting started](#gettings-started)

 ## Motivation
 This project was created for purpose to easily create server application with API for future possible projects.
-Also for to apply Typescript and NodeJS skill.
+Also for to apply [Typescript](https://www.typescriptlang.org/) and [Node.js](https://nodejs.org/en) skill.

 ## State of project
 #### Done